30 Rock season 3: Synopsis

-Cast
+Cast and characters

 Ten actors received star billing.
 Tina Fey portrayed Liz Lemon, the head writer of a fictitious live-sketch-comedy television series TGS.
 The TGS cast consists of three actors.
 The lead actor is the loose cannon movie star Tracy Jordan, portrayed by Tracy Morgan.
-The co-stars are the dense Jenna Maroney, portrayed by Jane Krakowski and Josh Girard, who is also a writer for TGS, portrayed by Lonny Ross.
-Jack McBrayer played the naïve NBC page Kenneth Parcell.
-Scott Adsit acted as the witty and wise TGS producer, Pete Hornberger.
-Judah Friedlander portrayed trucker hat-wearing staff writer Frank Rossitano.
-Alec Baldwin played the NBC network executive Jack Donaghy.
-Donaghy's full corporate title for the majority of the season is "Head of East Coast Television and Microwave Oven Programming".
-Keith Powell played the Harvard University alumnus and TGS staff writer James "Toofer" Spurlock.
-Katrina Bowden acted as writers' assistant Cerie Xerox.
-Other cast members include, Maulik Pancholy as Jonathan, Grizz Chapman as Grizz Griswold, and Kevin Brown as "Dot Com" Slattery.
+His co-stars are the dense Jenna Maroney, portrayed by Jane Krakowski, and Josh Girard, who is also a writer for TGS, portrayed by Lonny Ross.
+Ross's role in the show was substantially reduced this season, appearing in only four episodes as the character Josh is dismissed by his coworkers as "forgettable".
+Behind the scenes of TGS, Alec Baldwin played the NBC network executive Jack Donaghy and Jack McBrayer played the naïve NBC page Kenneth Parcell.
+Scott Adsit acted as the TGS producer Pete Hornberger.
+In the fictional writers' room, Judah Friedlander portrayed trucker hat-wearing staff writer Frank Rossitano, Keith Powell played the Harvard University alumnus and TGS staff writer James "Toofer" Spurlock, and Katrina Bowden acted as writers' assistant Cerie Xerox.
+Other cast members include Maulik Pancholy as Jonathan, Grizz Chapman as Grizz Griswold, and Kevin Brown as "Dot Com" Slattery.
 The cast featured recurring characters, including John Lutz as J.D.
 Lutz, and Chris Parnell as Dr. Leo Spaceman.